traceonio/flutter_aws_iot_device/README.md

-A simple wrapper around [MQTT](https://pub.dartlang.org/packages/mqtt_client) to talk to the AWS IoT backend.
+A simple wrapper around [MQTT](https://pub.dartlang.org/packages/mqtt_client) to talk to the AWS IoT backend using Websockets.

 ## Usage